 by ALJO QUINTANS

-One of the most important memento I can take back home is the valuable friendships I got whilst I’m still here: friendships that for me are lasting.
+One of the most important mementoes I can take back home is the valuable friendships I got whilst I’m still here, friendships that for me are lasting.
 Since the time I left the Philippines, I have met lovely Filipinos currently studying in the UK: Ronn, Tasy and Asnin, who helped me out in my early days in the university.
-From then on, I met several amazing people from around the world that I studied and partied with as well as travelled together.
+From then on, I met several amazing people from around the world that I studied and partied with, as well as travelled together.
 I am so glad that I was able to open myself to new people, share my life to them, and theirs to me.
-I got to learn how diverse people can be, and at the same time, be tolerant of each other’s differences, and accept people for who we are.
-In the process, I did not only gain new friends, I also got to know more about myself and become more patient and understanding.
-(Hashtag GlobalCitizen, hashtag WorldPeace!)
+I got to learn how diverse people can be, and at the same time, be tolerant of each other’s differences and accept people for who we are.
+In the process, I did not only gain new friends, I also got to know more about myself and become more patient and understanding (Hashtag GlobalCitizen, hashtag WorldPeace!).

 When my brother, Alvin, visited me last June at the end of my second term, we went to visit various places around the UK.
 He told me how fortunate I am to have been living and studying in this country.
 I can still remember how I responded with an emphatic, YEAH.
-The UK has everything you want to see – majestic castles, historic buildings, stunning greeneries, and overwhelming museums, among others.
+The UK has everything you want to see – majestic castles, historic buildings, stunning greeneries and overwhelming museums, among others.
 One day, we went to see the Roman Baths and we were so amazed with its antiquity.
-Then we travelled to see Stonehenge and our jaws-dropped with its beauty considering its more than 5000 years of history.
-When we were in London and in Northeast of England, we get to visit one gigantic museum to another and we just felt awed, we started bursting out of joy.
-Immensely, unbelievable!
-The feeling was the same when I travelled with my friends in the Northern Ireland, Scotland, and Wales and we saw the beautiful highlands and greeneries that made me end up talking to myself about the meaning of life.
+Then we travelled to see Stonehenge, and our jaws dropped with its beauty, considering its more than 5,000 years of history.
+When we were in London and in Northeast of England, we got to visit one gigantic museum after another and we felt awed that bursting with joy.
+Immensely unbelievable!
+The feeling was the same when I travelled with my friends in the Northern Ireland, Scotland and Wales when we saw the beautiful highlands and greeneries that made me end up talking to myself about the meaning of life.

 The UK indeed has everything.
-In fact, they have everything, they can have all ‘seasons’ sometimes in a single day – sunshine in the morning, rain by lunchtime, hail in the afternoon, dark clouds by night.
+In fact, they have everything, even all ‘seasons’ in a single day – sunshine in the morning, rain by lunchtime, hail in the afternoon and dark clouds by night.
 But all these make the experience even more exciting and glorious.
 It allows you to be more creative with your fashion sense – to make sure your outfit is convertible when weather changes in the middle of the day, and be more carefree – not giving too much attention to insignificant things but instead focusing on matters that are more important: enjoying and having fun!
-(Even that means being soaked under the rain because you do not want or too shy to use your umbrella, since people around you do not use it anyway.)
+(Even that means being soaked under the rain because you do not want or too shy to use your umbrella since people around you do not use it anyway.)
 These I shall absolutely miss.

 Undeniably, there are a lot of things I will miss from this wonderful country and learnings I shall take back home from this incredible journey.
-Michael Altshuler was right, the fact that time flies is really bad news.
-Although, he was more certainly correct that the good news is that we are the pilot – we are in charge of our emotions and in processing all of these learnings to make us better persons; we are in charge of what’s next and our future.
-I don’t know about most people, but for me every ending is a new beginning and no matter how painful it may seem, I am more than willing to embrace it when it comes.
+Michael Altshuler was right: the fact that time flies is really bad news.
+He was also correct in saying that the good news is that we are the pilot: we are in charge of our emotions and in processing all of these learnings to make us better persons.
+We are in charge of what’s next and our future.
+I don’t know about most people, but for me, every ending is a new beginning, and no matter how painful it may seem, I am more than willing to embrace it when it comes.
 Meanwhile, I still have time left to deal with my politics and love.